 - The proposed three towers will cast a solid shadow across the Grade II listed Preston Park, specifically the Rose Garden and Rotunda.
-During the afternoon from October to March significant areas of Preston Park will completely in the shadow of the new towers.
+During the afternoon from October to March, significant areas of Preston Park will be completely be in the shadow of the new towers.

 - Over 200 windows will fully or partially look out into the gardens of houses located on Dyke Road Drive, an issue that has not been addressed.